vaalbs/Udacity-Data-Engineering-Nanodegree/cloud-data-wharehouses/README.md

 2. Run the following command to install the dependencies ( for macos )

    `$brew install awscli`
    `$pip install boto3 botocore pandas psycopg2 psycopg2-binary`

-3. Follow along *create_cluster* notebook to set up the needed infrastructure for this project.
+3. Follow along _create_cluster_ notebook to set up the needed infrastructure for this project.

-4. Run the *create_tables* script to set up the database staging and analytical tables
+4. Run the _create_tables_ script to set up the database staging and analytical tables

    `$ python create_tables.py`

-5. Finally, run the *etl* script to extract data from the files in S3, stage it in redshift, and finally store it in the dimensional tables.
+5. Finally, run the _etl_ script to extract data from the files in S3, stage it in redshift, and finally store it in the dimensional tables.

    `$ python create_tables.py`

 ### Data Warehouse Schema Definition

 #### Staging Tables

 - staging_events
 - staging_songs

 #### Fact Table

-- songplays - records in event data associated with song plays i.e. records with page NextSong - *songplay_id, start_time, user_id, level, song_id, artist_id, session_id, location, user_agent*
+- songplays - records in event data associated with song plays i.e. records with page NextSong - _songplay_id, start_time, user_id, level, song_id, artist_id, session_id, location, user_agent_

 #### Dimension Tables

 - users - users in the app -
-*user_id, first_name, last_name, gender, level*
+  _user_id, first_name, last_name, gender, level_
 - songs - songs in music database -
-*song_id, title, artist_id, year, duration*
+  _song_id, title, artist_id, year, duration_
 - artists - artists in music database -
-*artist_id, name, location, lattitude, longitude*
+  _artist_id, name, location, lattitude, longitude_
-- time - timestamps of records in songplays broken down into specific units - *start_time, hour, day, week, month, year, weekday*
+- time - timestamps of records in songplays broken down into specific units - _start_time, hour, day, week, month, year, weekday_

 ### Project structure

 The structure is:

-* <b> create_tables.py </b> - This script will drop old tables (if exist) ad re-create new tables
+- <b> create_tables.py </b> - This script will drop old tables (if exist) ad re-create new tables.
-* <b> etl.py </b> - This script orchestrate ETL.
+- <b> etl.py </b> - This script orchestrate ETL.
-* <b> sql_queries.py </b> - This is the ETL.
+- <b> sql_queries.py </b> - This is the ETL.
 All the transformatios in SQL are done here.
-* <b> /img </b> - Directory with images that are used in this markdown document
+- <b> /img </b> - Directory with images that are used in this markdown document.
-* <b> dhw.cfg - Credentials of AWS resources
+- <b> dhw.cfg - File with AWS credentials.